After months of wrangling with major web browsers, Symantec has tentatively agreed to turn over its certificate-issuance...

 operations to a third-party partner.

-The Symantec certificate authority has been facing increasing scrutiny since developers at Google and Mozilla uncovered numerous issues with Symantec CA policies and practices dating back to 2015.
+The Symantec certificate authority has been facing increasing scrutiny since developers at Google and Mozilla uncovered numerous issues with the vendor's CA policies and practices dating back to 2015.

 The subordinate certificate authority proposal is the option offered to Symantec by Google that allows Symantec certificates to continue to be trusted by browsers if Symantec turns over its certificate-issuance operations to one or more trusted third-party CAs.

 "Since June 1, Symantec has worked in earnest to operationalize the SubCA [subordinate certificate authority] proposal outlined by Google and Mozilla and discussed in community forums," wrote Steve Medin, PKI policy manager at Symantec, posting the company's report to the Mozilla and Chrome developer security forums.
 "The core of this proposal is to transfer the authentication and issuance of certificates to a set of new SubCAs that are operated by 'Managed CAs,' with the eventual end state being a move from the existing Symantec PKI to a modernized platform."

 Roxane Divol, executive vice president and general manager of Symantec website security, told SearchSecurity, "The dates we have outlined are aggressive and are designed to ensure a smooth transition for our customers, given the enormous scope of the project.
 By making the necessary adjustments based on input from our own internal planning and after discussions with bidders interested in taking on the SubCA work, we believe we will achieve an orderly rollout that is as close to the original dates as possible."